Mipke/infrastructure-scripts/mongo/README.md

     ```

 7. Be sure to set the root user password inside of `mongod.env`
-(This file can be deleted once the service starts on the swarm)
+(This file can be deleted once the service starts on the swarm):

+    `nano mongodb.env`

 8. Next ensure the details within `docker-compose.yml` are accurate.
 (Paths to attached
  volumes and such) Then deploy the replica set by running: